 As the industry rapidly shifts to the future of insurance – a digitally enabled world – technology is a crucial part of the DNA.
 In fact, insurers may need to think of themselves as technology companies providing insurance…rather than the old paradigm of insurers using technology.
 Unlike Henry Ford, insurance’s roots aren’t in tech development or use.
 We’ve had to grow and transform.
 Technologies have had to mature to become useful to us.
 Fortunately, now we have a host of mature technologies and many emerging technologies that are well on their way to maturity, if not already there.
 In Majesco’s latest thought-leadership report, “Insurance Digital Transformation: A New Era of Core Systems, Next Gen Technologies and Ecosystems,” we discuss these maturing emerging technologies and how insurers are turning to platforms to enable their use.

 At the start of InsurTech in 2015 we talked about drones, IoT, AI, blockchain, autonomous vehicles and others as emerging technologies.
-These technologies are increasingly being embraced by all generational groups, especially Millennials and Gen Z. As a result, many of these technologies are maturing as key elements of insurers’ digital transformation.
+These technologies are increasingly being embraced by all generational groups, especially Millennials and Gen Z. As a result, many of these technologies are maturing as key elements of the digital transformation of the insurance industry.

 Drones make an excellent example.
 By 2018, commercial drones were in test use within some U.S. P&C carriers.
 They quickly made an impact and by this year, 2020, drones are in both regular use and testing by many more insurers.
 According to a recent report from A.M.
 Best,